VGGT-Long: Chunk it, Loop it, Align it -- Pushing VGGT's Limits on Kilometer-scale Long RGB Sequences: Experiments

 \section{Experiments}

-We evaluate VGGT-Long on three datasets — KITTI Dataset Odometry Track \cite{geiger2012kitti}, Waymo Open Dataset (v1.4.1) \cite{waymo}, and Virtual KITTI Dataset (v1.3.1) \cite{vkitti} to assess its performance in large-scale monocular 3D reconstruction.
-Our experiments are conducted on the computer with Ubuntu 22.04, and equipped with 12 Intel Xeon Gold 6128 3.40 GHz CPUs, 67GiB of RAM, and an NVIDIA RTX 4090 GPU with 24GiB of VRAM.
+We evaluate VGGT-Long on three datasets, KITTI Dataset Odometry Track \cite{geiger2012kitti}, Waymo Open Dataset (v1.4.1) \cite{waymo}, and Virtual KITTI Dataset (v1.3.1) \cite{vkitti} to assess its performance in large-scale monocular 3D reconstruction.
+Our experiments are conducted on the computer with Ubuntu 22.04, and equipped with 12 Intel Xeon Gold 6128 3.40 GHz CPUs, 67GiB of RAM.
+In this paper, most experiments were conducted using an NVIDIA RTX 4090 GPU with 24 GiB of VRAM, while for experiments with a chunk size of 90 or larger, we used an NVIDIA L20 GPU with 48 GiB of VRAM.